espocrm/documentation/docs/administration/workflows.md

 ## Conditions

-You can specify conditions that must be met to trigger the workflow.
+You can specify conditions that must be met to trigger the Workflow.
 There are two ways how conditions can be specified: with the UI condition builder and with formula.

 ### UI condition builder

 Some available condition types:

 * _equals_ – the field equals to a specific value or a value of another field;
-* _was equal_ – the field was equal to a specific value before the workflow was triggered;
+* _was equal_ – the field was equal to a specific value before the Workflow was triggered;
 * _not equals_ – the field does not equal to a specific value or a value of another field;
-* _was not equal_ – the field was not equal to specific value before the workflow was triggered;
+* _was not equal_ – the field was not equal to specific value before the Workflow was triggered;
 * _empty_ – the field value is empty;
 * _not empty_ – the field value is not empty;
 * _changed_ – the field was changed;